DataSets and DataLoaders

 Introduction

 We have one last topic to cover before we can train a fully connected neural network.
 You can now define a network architecture; specify loss functions, assessment metrics, and optimizers; and build a simple training loop.
-Key missing pieces are loading in data, converting them into tensors, and defining batches.
+Key missing pieces are loading in data, converting them into tensors, and defining mini-batches.
 Before we begin, it should be noted that the PyTorch package updates regularly, and data handling is one component that has tended to change significantly between releases.
 For example, a beta library, called TorchData, is in development that is specifically focused on data loading and handling.
 Here, I will demonstrate using the DataSet and DataLoader classes made available in torch.utils.
 For working with imagery data specifically, torchvision provides custom dataset classes that are subclasses of DataSet including DatasetFolder, ImageFolder, and VisionDataset.
 There are also datasets built into torchvision.
 Please see this page for more details: https://pytorch.org/vision/stable/datasets.html.

 As already discussed, tensors are a flexible data model that can represent a wide variety of data types.
 For example, tabulated data can be represented as a 2D array in which each row represents a sample and each column stores different information about each record.
 An image can be stored as a 3D array (Channels, Height, and Width) while a video can be stored as a 4D array (Time/Frame, Channels, Height, and Width).